na-na-hi/renget/archive/ironvaliant3.md

 Lliam suddenly glances toward them.
 "Oh, who's this now?"

 I blink once before blurting out in exasperation at what unfolded.
+He can see him?
 "ERROR?!"
+This was going to be quite the stay...